geokarant/ENF_extraction/README.md

 A code for ENF extraction is provided including:

-1) Signal filtering with a very sharp bandpass filter.
+1) Signal filtering with a very sharp bandpass filter (main.m).

-2) ENF extraction procedure using overplapping windows and a Quadratic Interpolation.
+2) ENF extraction procedure using overplapping windows and a Quadratic Interpolation (main.m).
 Very good results achieved due to proper parameter tuning both in the pre-processing step and in the main procedure.

 3) Various estimation techniques are employed:
   STFT, Capon, Fast Capon, Fast Iterative Adaptive Approach, Daniell, Blackman-Tukey, Welch, ESPRIT and MUSIC.